mjpernot/rmq-sysmon/README.md

 # Classification (U)

 # Description:
-  This program consists of a Python program that processes Package Admin emails in RabbitMQ, converts the emails to a JSON report and write the JSON report to the sysmon directory.
+  This program consists of a Python program that processes Package Admin emails in RabbitMQ, converts the emails to a JSON report and write the JSON report to a specified directory.

 ###  This README file is broken down into the following sections: